yzdxs/learn-anything/pdfs/readme.md

-Will proabbly deprecate it in the future in favour of mind maps.
+Will probably deprecate it in the future in favour of mind maps.